torvalds/linux/Documentation/driver-api/pldmfw/index.rst

 The PLDM file format uses packed binary data, with most multi-byte fields stored in the Little Endian format.
 Several pieces of data are variable length, including version strings and the number of records and components.
-Due to this, it is not straight forward to index the record, record descriptors, or components.
+Due to this, it is analt straight forward to index the record, record descriptors, or components.

 To avoid proliferating access to the packed binary data, the ``pldmfw``